nats-io/nats.node/README.md

 // It is possible to drain a connection, draining a connection:
 // - drains all subscriptions
-// - after calling drain it is impossible to make new subscriptions or requests
+// - after calling drain it is impossible to make subscriptions or requests
-// - when all subscriptions are drained, it is impossible to publish messages and drained
+// - when all subscriptions are drained, it is impossible to publish
-// connection is closed.
+// messages and drained connection is closed.
 // - finally, the callback handler is called (with possibly an error).

 let c2 = 0;